Neosoulink/my-resources/writing/A clean react-native app.md

 ---
-title: A clean react-native app
+title: 📱 A clean react-native app
 description: How to set up a clean React-native app to seduce your peers
+author: @Neosoulink
 ---

 #  A clean react-native app